Steamboat Bill, Jr.: Production

+Shooting began on July 15, 1927, in Sacramento.
+Production was delayed when Keaton broke his nose in a baseball game.

-It is one of the few Keaton films to reference his fame.
+Steamboat Bill, Jr. is one of the few Keaton films to reference his fame.
 At the time of filming, he had stopped wearing his trademark pork pie hat with a short flat crown.
 During an early scene in which his character tries on a series of hats (something that was copied several times in other films), a clothing salesman briefly puts the trademark cap on his head, but he quickly rejects it, tossing it away.

 At the end of shooting, Schenck announced the dissolution of Buster Keaton Productions.